samuelbigos/samuelbigos.github.io/_posts/2020-10-28-2dgi1-2d-global-illumination-in-godot.markdown

 _To skip some preamble and get to the Godot implementation, click [here](#setting-the-scene).
 If you want to skip **everything** and get the code, click [here](#thats-all-for-now-folks)._

-I want to do more than just give you the code and tell you where to put it (after all, [I've made the source available](https://github.com/samuelbigos/godot_2d_global_illumination)), Amit Patel's [Red Blob Games](https://www.redblobgames.com/) has proven an invaluable resource in many of my game dev ventures, and my hope is that this series, in some small way, emulates the way he carves up complex theories into bite-sized and beatiful morsels of knowledge.
-That is to say I'll be talking less about the Godot implementation and more about the algorithms and process such that you can go away and implement it in whichever framework you'd like.
+I want to do more than just give you the code and tell you where to put it (after all, [I've made the demo source available](https://github.com/samuelbigos/godot_2d_global_illumination)).
+Hopefully after reading through this, or even better, following along yourself, you'll get a better understanding of the methods involved and be able to experiment and modify stuff yourself, to use in your own games.

-Having said _that_, I will come clean and tell you I knew next to nothing about any of these subjects before around three months ago, so I am hardly the authority on the matter.
-However, around that time I did a _lot_ of Googling and found only smatterings of info/examples.
+Having said that, I will come clean and tell you I knew next to nothing about any of these subjects before around three months ago, so I am hardly the authority on the matter.
+However, around that time I did a _lot_ of Googling and found smatterings of info and examples.
 The most useful resource was [/u/toocanzs](https://www.reddit.com/r/gamedev/comments/91mwrh/infinity_2d_lights_with_shadows_gi/e2zts0a/) who wrote a [shadertoy](https://www.shadertoy.com/view/lltcRN) example of the technique (which was itself inspired by another reddit user's example).
 It's safe to say without this as a jumping-board my implementation wouldn't exist.
 Apart from this, I only found a few other people who have done something similar - two of the more inspiring being [Thomas Diewald's animations](https://vimeo.com/diwi) and [Andy Duboc's images](http://andbc.co/2d_radiosity/) - but nothing with implementation details.

-_Come on get to the point._ Ok fine.
+_Come on get to the point_ I hear you cry, OK fine.

 <img class="full" src="/assets/2020-10-05-2dgi1-2d-global-illumination-in-godot/1.png" />